SPIRE Reading Program: A GREAT Tool for Overcoming Dyslexia

-The SPIRE Reading Program uses a proven scope and sequence, is time-tested, and it’s a program that has been carefully developed over time.
+The SPIRE Reading Program uses a proven scope and sequence.
+It is time-tested, and it’s a program that has been carefully developed over time.

-S.P.I.R.E.
-(Specialized Program Individualizing Reading Excellence) was written by an Orton-Gillingham Fellow.
-It is a high quality, Orton-Gillingham-based reading program created specifically to teach children with diagnosable dyslexia how to read.
+SPIRE (Specialized Program Individualizing Reading Excellence) is written by an Orton-Gillingham Fellow.
+It is a high quality, Orton-Gillingham reading program specifically for teaching children with diagnosable dyslexia how to read.

 The Teacher’s Guides are scripted to provide good teaching support, so the program is usable by most people.
-Preparation for each lesson is simplified because the procedures are very consistent from one lesson to the next, which makes it a good homeschooling curriculum for teaching reading dyslexic children.
+Preparation for each lesson is simplified because the procedures are very consistent from one lesson to the next.
+This makes it a good homeschooling curriculum for teaching reading to dyslexic children.

 You’ll want to understanding multisensory instruction because it is the heart of the SPIRE reading program.
 (Understanding this type of teaching will help you know how to work with your child using any Orton-Gillingham reading program for dyslexia.)